mrkkrp/dot-emacs/README.md

 Currently I'm using [`modalka-mode`](https://github.com/mrkkrp/modalka) that allows to edit text in modal fashion.
 Modal editing is fundamentally better for health and more efficient in general.
-Initially I considered learning `evil` to edit in «vim-style», but I estimated resulting effect not superior to editing with familiar Emacs key bindings.
+Initially I considered learning `evil` to edit “vi-style”, but I estimated resulting effect not superior to editing with familiar Emacs key bindings.

 See my key translation map in `mk/mk-global.el` file.